zbalkan/PANhunt/README.md

 The tool is useful for checking PCI DSS scope accuracy.
 Ensuring PAN does not leak out of the authorized locations and there's no clear text PAN within the infrastructure, the tool may help as a simple control.

+[PCI DSS 4.0.1](https://docs-prv.pcisecuritystandards.org/PCI%20DSS/Standard/PCI-DSS-v4_0_1.pdf) **Req 3.5.1** requires PAN *unreadable* wherever it is stored.
+It does not require an automation or detection tool directly, but a process.
+This tool helps building a detection capability.

 ## Acknowledgements

 PANhunt remains rooted in the original [Dionach PANhunt project](https://github.com/dionach/PANhunt), created and released by Dionach Ltd. The original project made a simple, practical PAN discovery tool available to the PCI and security community, including the PST parsing foundation that this fork continues to build on.